Estonian Academy of Arts: Soviet period

 The 1940 Soviet occupation of Estonia, severed the country's art contacts with the rest of the world.
 State art schools were liquidated, the school was renamed State Applied Art School named after Jaan Koort.
 During World War II the school was often closed and teaching was highly episodic.

 In 1944 the school was renamed Tallinn State Applied Art Institute of the ESSR.
 In 1951 Pallas Art School in Tartu was closed and the specialities of fine arts were transferred to Tallinn.
 This meant the whole of art education in Estonia was now based in Tallinn.
 The school was once again renamed to State Art Institute of the Estonian SSR (SAIE/Estonian abbreviation for ERKI).
 The educational system acquired new features and subject divisions characteristic of a Soviet university, including three main cycles – social sciences, general and theoretical art subjects and practical art subjects.
 In 1949 the department of architecture was transferred from Tallinn Polytechnical Institute (now Tallinn University of Technology) to ERKI, forming a new field together with interior architecture.
 In 1966, the industrial art division was renamed the department of design.
 With this ERKI became the only school in Estonia providing higher education in all fields of art and architecture.
 From 1959 to 1989 the rector of ERKI was Jaan Vares, under whose leadership the school became, in spite of the pressure of Soviet ideology, a popular educational institution with liberal attitudes and European standards, where students of up to 20 nationalities studied throughout several decades and where several generations of Estonian artists have acquired their education.
-The reputation of ERKI expanded also to former socialist countries in Eastern Europe, student groups were exchanged, students and teaching staff participated in international competitions and exhibitions, receiving much publicity and awards.
-In 1978 a foundation was laid to the unique tradition of Finnic expeditions of ERKI under the leadership of Professor Kaljo Põllu.
+The reputation of ERKI expanded also to former communist countries in Eastern Europe, student groups were exchanged, students and teaching staff participated in international competitions and exhibitions, receiving much publicity and awards.
+In 1978 a foundation was laid to the unique tradition of Finno-Ugric expeditions of ERKI under the leadership of Professor Kaljo Põllu.
 The original building became too small for a rapidly developing school and the main building of the institute was reconstructed according to the plans of architect P. Tarvas (I stage 1965–1967, II stage 1974), also the study building of interior architecture was acquired on Suur-Kloostri street in Tallinn Old Town.